luis261/aztraphile/README.md

 - Key Vault (only created if "createKeyVault" is set to true in the config file)
   - it can securely store confidential data (such as API credentials) for you in the form of secrets
   - a secret with name "ExampleSecret" is created by default, you can use it for experimentation purposes
-- an action group which handles the sending of E-Mail alerts specified in the monitoring section below (if there is at least one E-Mail address in the config file under "alertRecipientMailAddresses", otherwise NO alerts are created)
+- Action Group which handles the sending of E-Mail alerts specified in the monitoring section below (if there is at least one E-Mail address in the config file under "alertRecipientMailAddresses", otherwise NO alerts are created)
   - having automated E-Mail alerts in place means you don't have to proactively check the status of your Functions

 ![overview diagramm of resulting Azure architecture as setup by the script](./readme_attachments/azure_overview.png)

 ### Function samples and corresponding unittests
+the project ships with these pre-written Function samples so you don't have to write all the boilerplate yourself:
-- an HTTP Function that replies with a message depending on the passed parameters
+- HTTP Function that replies with a message depending on the passed parameters
-- an HTTP Function that reads a secret from the keyvault (so you have code you can reference showing how to properly store credentials your code needs to access)
+- HTTP Function that reads a secret from the keyvault (so you have code you can reference showing how to properly store credentials your code needs to access)
-- a timer triggered Function
+- Timer triggered Function
-- an HTTP Function that copies a Blob file
+- HTTP Function that copies a Blob file
-- a timer triggered Function that logs to a Blob file (and another function that periodically clears that file)
+- Timer triggered Function that logs to a Blob file (and another function that periodically clears that file)
 - there are unit test samples for all of these Functions (written using pytest)
   - since you inherit a functioning assortment of tests that are properly integrated into your deployment process from the start, the usual entry barrier of having to setup a test-suite from scratch is avoided
   - this way, you can make it a habit to using automated testing for your Azure Functions from the start instead of putting it off and accruing tech debt over time